emse-sas-lab/SCAbox/docs/sources/tuto/installation.rst

 4. Add includes to the project
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-1. Right click on the application project previously created in the **Explorer**
+1. Again, right click on the *SCAboxAPP* project
 2. Select **C/C++ Build Settings**
 3. In the **Settings** tab go to **ARM v7 gcc compiler > Directories**
 4. Add each directory in the **src** folder as **Include Paths**